Humidifiers: Ease skin, breathing symptoms

 Keep it clean: Dirty humidifiers and health problems

 Dirty water tanks and filters in humidifiers can grow bacteria and mold.
 This mainly can cause problems for people with asthma and allergies.
 But dirty humidifiers can be trouble even for healthy people when they release mist or steam tainted with bacteria or fungi into the air.
 That may trigger flu-like symptoms or even lung illnesses.
 Evaporators and steam vaporizers may be less likely to release airborne allergens than may cool-mist humidifiers.

 Tips for keeping your humidifier clean

 Use distilled or demineralized water.
-Tap water contains minerals that can create deposits inside your humidifier that promote bacterial growth.
+Tap water contains minerals that can lead to the growth of bacteria inside your humidifier.
 When released into the air, these minerals often appear as white dust on your furniture.
-It's also possible for you to breathe in some minerals that are spread into the air.
-Distilled or demineralized water has a much lower mineral content than does tap water.
-Also, use demineralization cartridges or filters if recommended by the manufacturer.
+You also might breathe in some minerals that are spread into the air.
+Distilled or demineralized water has much fewer minerals than does tap water.
+Also, use demineralization cartridges or filters if the maker of the humidifier suggests doing so.